Esri/calcite-maps/README.md

 Here's a few ways to get started:

-1. **Explore the styles** - Use the [Styler](http://esri.github.io/calcite-maps/samples/index.html) to explore the different styles and layouts.
-When you find a design you like, inspect the HTML and apply the `body` and `nav` styles to your app.
+1. **Explore the styles** - Use the [Styler](http://esri.github.io/calcite-maps/samples/index.html) to explore the different colors, styles and layouts.
+When you find a design you like, inspect the HTML and apply the styles to your app.

-2. **Reference the libraries** - Create your own app from the [samples](./samples/index.html) or the [example](#example) below by downloading the latest release or just referencing the [calcite-maps-xxx.min.css](./dist/css) and [calcite-maps.js](./dist/js) pre-compiled librares.
+2. **Start with a sample** - Create your own app from the [samples](./samples/index.html) or the [example](#example) below by downloading the latest release or just referencing the [calcite-maps-xxx.min.css](./dist/css) and [calcite-maps.js](./dist/js) pre-compiled librares.

- NOTE: All [calcite-maps-xxx.css](./dist/css) files bundle Bootstrap and Calcite Maps, so you don't need an additional Bootstrap reference.
-You can also reference [calcite-bootstrap.css](./dist/css) and [calcite-maps.css](./dist/css) individually as well.

 3. **Create a local build** - Fork and clone the repo to create a local build.
 The default build includes the Bootstrap components for the framework (scaffolding, navbar, panels...), but you can customize further by overriding variables, adding or removing style files, or adding/removing other Bootstrap components.